 Step 2: Configure Export File Settings #

-Step 3: Apply Advanced Filters #
+Step 3: Apply Advanced Filters to Export WooCommerce Customers #

-Step 4: Export WooCommerce Customer Data #
+Step 4: Export WooCommerce Customers Data #

 Click Export to instantly generate the WooCommerce customer data file in your selected format.
 Once the file is generated, you’ll see a Download button.
-Click it to download the exported WooCommerce customer data file.
+Click it to download the exported WooCommerce customers data file.

-1. How to Schedule WooCommerce Customer Imports?
+1. How to Schedule WooCommerce Customer Imports? #

-2. WooCommerce Customers vs. Users Import
+2. WooCommerce Customers vs. Users Import #

 WooCommerce customers and WordPress users are related but have key differences: